gelisam/tensorflow-playground/README.md

-# Deep playground

-Deep playground is an interactive visualization of neural networks, written in TypeScript using d3.js.
-We use GitHub issues for tracking new requests and bugs.
-Your feedback is highly appreciated!

-**If you'd like to contribute, be sure to review the [contribution guidelines](CONTRIBUTING.md).**
+# My experiments on tensorflow-playground

+This is a fork of google's tensorflow playground.
+I like to use it for my experiments so I can easily visualize the results.

-## Development
+## Running an experiment

 To run the visualization locally, run:
 - `npm i` to install dependencies